 John Salminen earned his Bachelor’s Degree and Master’s Degree in art from the University of Minnesota.
 He lives and works in Duluth, Minnesota.
 John teaches workshops, makes presentations and participates in painting events around the world.
-He has two videos with Creative Catalyst Productions including “A Designed Approach to Abstraction” and “Urban Landscape in Watercolor.”
+He has two videos including “A Designed Approach to Abstraction” and “Urban Landscape in Watercolor.”

 What does watercolor specifically allow you to do as a medium?